It Used To Be A River Town

 In 1805, there were four tavern keepers and two mercantile stores in Georgetown.
 The Red Lyon tavern operated by John Cameron was favored by rivermen.
 The first postmaster, Thomas Foster, was appointed on Apr 1, 1802.
 Thomas Foster also licensed the first hotel.
 In 2009, Georgetown still retained its US Post Office and churches, but it had no stores, no inns, no taverns, no tea room, no photographer’s studio, no doctor, and no ferry.

 By 1900, historic Georgetown was almost forgotten by the river.
 Georgetown declined as Aliquippa, Midland, East Liverpool, and other nearby towns with manufacturing plants prospered.
 The old family names are well gone and dispersed.
 Many of the old homes are in decline.
 The town is tired, or dying.
 Younger people almost have to leave to find proper work.
-Once it was a beautiful place.
+That is an indictment of our national, and global, economic policy.
+Once Georgetown was a beautiful place where life was dominated by the steamboat.
 It used to be a river town.

 I held this document in my own hands thanks to the courtesy of Frances Finley.